Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 - experiencing mental fatigue

-Having a “foggy mind” is a common symptom of gluten intolerance, affecting nearly 40% of gluten-intolerant individuals.
+Having a foggy mind is a common symptom of gluten intolerance, affecting nearly 40% of gluten-intolerant people.

 This symptom may be caused by a reaction to certain antibodies in gluten, but the exact reason is unknown.